 13) Personal training and running coaches via Eastnine

-So here's a cool concept: Eastnine is an app starring Olympic athletes, military trainers and pro PTs, who can guide you through everything from your first ever 5K run to a one-on-one tailored workout over Zoom.
+So here's a cool concept: Eastnine is an app starring Olympic athletes, military trainers and pro PTs, who can guide you through everything from running your first ever 5K to a one-on-one tailored workout over Zoom.
 Think everything from a boxing session focussed on your core with GB boxer, Lewis Richardson, to guides on how to smash a marathon.
 User-friendly and slick in design, we're obsessed.

 The Eastnine app is currently offering a free trial for new users, an annual subscription is £79.99 (or you can pay £13.99 p/m).